-The first, and longest, imperial dynasty survived thanks to the leading women of Rome, writes Guy de la Bédoyère in the October 2018 issue of BBC History Magazine.
+The first, and longest, imperial dynasty survived thanks to the leading women of Rome, writes Guy de la Bédoyère.
 Here are six powerful women who sustained Rome's greatest imperial dynasty in the first century AD…

 Livia (58 BC–AD 29) somehow pulled off the trick of being enormously powerful while posing as the model of Roman female propriety.
 Augustus's empress once chanced upon some innocent naked men, who were instantly condemned to death as a result.
 According to historian Cassius Dio, she saved them by primly announcing that "to a chaste woman of restraint naked men are of no more significance than statues".
 Tacitus believed Livia was determined to see her son Tiberius succeed Augustus, whatever the price, and blamed her for murdering any rivals.